GatienBouyssou/Semantic/README.md

 # Semantic

-**You can find the all our experiments in the notebook Experiments.ipynb**
+**You can find all our experiments in the notebook Experiments.ipynb**

-Compared to the initial files given we have added the files :
+Compared to the initial files given, we have added the files :
 - SDG.py that provides function to run the SGD model on the co-occurrence matrix,
 - LDAClustering.py that runs LDA,
 - TermExtractionCoreRelated.py that provides a window based term extraction centered around core concepts